dsc-courses/dsc80-2022-sp/calendar.md

 ### Lectures and Discussions (<a style="color:blue; text-decoration: none">blue</a>)

 Lectures are held in **Center Hall 109 📍**, and discussions are in held in **Pepper Canyon Hall 122 📍**.
-You may join all lectures and discussions remotely via Zoom by clicking the "Zoom Link" button below.
+You may join all lectures and discussions remotely via Zoom by clicking the "Zoom Link" button below, though in-person attendance is encouraged.

 ### In-Person Office Hours (<a style="color:chocolate; text-decoration: none">orange</a>)